kvarak/dnd/docs/_Classes/barbarian.md

 You harness your fury to anchor your feet to the earth, shrugging off the blows of those who wish to topple you.
 Upon choosing this path at 1st level, you cannot be knocked prone while raging unless you become unconscious.

 ### Thunderous Blows
-From 3rd level, your rage instills you with the strength to batter around your foes, making any battlefield your domain.
+Your rage instills you with the strength to batter around your foes, making any battlefield your domain.

 Once per turn while raging, when you damage a creature with a melee attack, you can force the target to make a Strength saving throw (DC 8 + your proficiency bonus + your Strength modifier).
 On a failure, you push the target 5 feet away from you, and you can choose to immediately move 5 feet into the target’s previous position.

 In addition, you can replace one of your attacks during your attack action with a shove.

 ### Unstoppable
-Starting at 6th level, you can choose to become unstoppable when you enter a rage.
+You can choose to become unstoppable when you enter a rage.
 If you do so, for the duration of the rage your speed cannot be reduced, and you are immune to the frightened, paralyzed, and stunned conditions.

 If you are paralyzed or stunned, you can still take your bonus action to enter your rage and suspend the effects for the duration of the rage.
 When your rage ends, you suffer one level of exhaustion.

 ### Relentless Will
-At 10th level, your mind is armored, as you are single-minded in the pursuit of your foes.

-You are immune to any magic that allows other creatures to read your mind.
+Your mind is armored as you are single-minded in the pursuit of your foes, making you immune to any magic that allows creatures to read your mind.

 You gain proficiency in Wisdom saving throws while raging, and while raging, whenever you succeed on a Wisdom saving throw due to a creature casting a spell, that creature suffers Psychic damage equal to twice your rage damage bonus.

 ### Wrought Endurance
-Starting at 14th level, you are a pillar of endurance, blows seeming to not harm you.
+You are a pillar of endurance, blows seeming to not harm you.

 When you take damage while raging, you can use your reaction to roll a d12.
 Add your Constitution modifier to the number rolled, and reduce the damage by that total.